 Caution

-This attachment is the most intense and may cause discomfort.
+The massage gun bullet attachment is the most intense one and may cause discomfort.
 Start slowly with less pressure and only increase if you feel comfortable.

 Build

-It’s usually made of hard plastic – like with Ekrin and Hyperice devices – or covered with silicon – like Bob and Brad devices.
-Achedaway Pro has one coated with aluminum.
+It’s usually made of hard plastic, like with Ekrin and Hyperice devices, or covered with silicone, as seen with Bob and Brad devices.

 What to know